SuleimanFarah/sunpy/GSOC/2018/GSoC-2018-prateekiiest-sunkit.md

 **What my work will include**

 The [IDL version](https://hesperia.gsfc.nasa.gov/ssw/packages/nrl/idl/nrlgen/display/nrgf.pro) of the algorithm has been already implemented.
 It includes additional features like detecting pixels which are on or off limb in a solar map.
 It is required to implement the python version of the same code, only the part demonstrating the calculation of the processed image intensity as discussed above.
 If time provides, we can work on the extra additional features as proposed in the IDL code.
-Another[ IDL code](http://www.heliodocs.com/php/xdoc_print.php?file=$SSW/packages/corimp/idl/nrgf_corimp.pro) is also presented which can be used to compare with.
+Another[IDL code](http://www.heliodocs.com/php/xdoc_print.php?file=$SSW/packages/corimp/idl/nrgf_corimp.pro) is also presented which can be used to compare with.

 Much of this has already been implemented by @wafels [here](https://github.com/wafels/sunkit-image/blob/master/sunkit_image/offlimb_enhance.py).
 The current code implements both calculating the radial intensity (a summary statistic of the intensity in a solar map as a function of radius) and the intensity distribution in each of the radial bins.
 Lastly it calculates the corresponding processed intensity using the method described above.
 The implementation is quite modular, but it still needs to be checked first whether the output is correct by validating against the corresponding IDL output (preferrably a LASCO image).
 The python implementation needs to be optimized as much as possible in terms of memory and CPU usage.
 Finally before merging into the sunkit repository, the above code needs to be rigorously tested and well documented in terms of what each function does and about the parameters used.